 Can Career Development Foster Employee Commitment?

-Employees that feel the support from their companies are always more committed than those, who do not.
+Employees who feel the support from their companies are always more committed than those, who do not.

 Most people spend half of their waking lives at work.
 Because of that, it’s not surprising that career development is important.